guruthree/google-calendar-to-palm-pilot/README.md

 Requires [pilot-link](https://github.com/jichu4n/pilot-link), [pilot-datebook](https://github.com/guruthree/pilot-datebook), and the python [iCalendar](https://github.com/collective/icalendar) library.
 Also, sorry, Python 2.7.
 Only tested under Linux.

 No warranty or guarantee is offered or implied.
-Some calendar events may not show up, repeat correctly, or may not have an alarm.
-Times may be off with respect to daylight savings times.
-Soooo much of this is untested.
+Some calendar events may not show up, repeat correctly, etc. Times may be off with respect to daylight savings times.
+This is pretty much untested.
 (Known issues are listed below.)

+### Other related software

+There is software out there that does similar thing, but nothing one click, or Linux, for Google to Palm.

+Exporting from the DatebookDB.pdb:

+* [Palm2CSV](https://www.palm2csv.com/) to a CSV file
+* [palm2ical](https://hepunx.rl.ac.uk/~adye/software/palm/palm2ical/) to an ics calendar (for importing into Google Calendar)

+Importing to Palm Desktop (to then HotSync to a PalmOS device):

+* [ical2vcal](https://cpbotha.net/2007/04/26/google-calendar-to-palm-desktop-conversion/) to create a vcal file that can be imported into Palm Desktop
+* It seems like you can sync Google Calendar to an older version of Outlook, which will then sync to Palm Desktop and then a PalmOS device ([source](https://old.reddit.com/r/Palm/comments/iq77sq/sync_google_calendar_through_hotsync/g4t3q5w/))

 ## Setup
 1. Install pilot-link and pilot-datebook